frictionlessdata/frictionless-py/docs/guides/describing-data.md

 This documentation contains a great deal of information on how to use metadata and why it's vital for your data.
 In this section, we're going to provide a quick example based on the "Data Resource" section but please read other documents to get the full picture.

-Let's get back to this unusual data table:
+Let's get back to this complex data table:

 ```bash title="CLI"